Arc-blroth/ctf-writeups/2023/google/veggiesoda.md

 Now that we have all the pieces, all that's left are to put them together!
 (And to also fix all the bugs in my payload such as missing `\\`s, whoops).

-After repeating the above deployment sites for the third time on the actual challenge instance, my webhook _finally_ receiving payloads such as
+After repeating the above deployment sites for the third time on the actual challenge instance, my webhook _finally_ started receiving payloads such as
 ![604e199796658c961c615282f4130f6a.png](../../resources/598c8ef862e04b5988f592b59227e2b6.png)

 There's just one problem left.